Alzheimer's Association Lebanon

 CSA has also emerged as a big advocate for the rights of older people in context of the Syrian crisis.
 In December 2013, HelpAge International collaborated with the CSA to hold a symposium on "Older Persons in Emergencies" to highlight the particular needs, concerns, and risks faced by older persons in Lebanon affected by the Syrian crisis.

-CSA became an Affiliate of the HelpAge Global network in 2014.
+CSA became a HelpAge global network member in 2014.

 El-Wedad Society for Community Rehabilitation